233679/Class-notes/Computer-Science/Long Answer Planning.md

 - Extracting rare metals requires heavy industry - heavy industry produces highly toxic chemicals destroying local eco systems

 Positive:
-- Monitoring of deforistation and climate change easier with computers - can analyse from space with satelites and continuously watch for changes
+- Monitoring of deforistation and climate change easier with computers - can analyse from space with satellites and continuously watch for changes
 - Computers can run simulations and analyse data to determine the most effective environment protection that can take place, increasing the benefit to environment.

 #### Evaluation
 - Bad for environment
 - Are an essential component of the modern age

-### MS points:
+### MS Points:
 - Planned obselecence (short lifespan, sent to landfil)
 - Automate tasks consuming power (such as centeral heating) to reduce energy use
 - Less paper used in communication - Save tress
 - Less optical media produced
-- Internet allows communication without travel - save on polution
+- Internet allows communication without travel - save on pollution

 ## Q3
 The charity has several desktop computers in their office that use a CISC processor.
 They are considering buying mobile devices for their staff to use when they are not in the office.
 Discuss whether these mobile devices should use the same CISC processors that are used in their desktop computers or if they should use a RISC processor instead.

 You should include the following in your answer:
 • the difference between each processor type
 • the suitability of each processor type for mobile devices.
 \[12]

 ### Planning